» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 0.5 mg/lb orally every other day, three doses

-Other veterinary recommended reduction schedules for dexamethasone may also be used.
+*Note: other veterinary recommended dosing and reduction schedules for dexamethasone may also be used.

 Dexamethasone has been shown, in the controlled studies cited below, to reduce plasma leakage, resolve Mycoplasma induced inflammation, and also reduce the number of Mycoplasma organisms even when used as the only therapy.